dariogoetz/keyboard_layout_optimizer/README.md

 If run without any commandline parameters, they start with a random layout or a collection of random layouts and optimize from there.
 With commandline options, a "starting layout" can be specified or a list of keys that shall not be permutated (if no starting layout is given, fixed keys relate to the [Neo2](https://neo-layout.org/) layout).
 Optional commandline parameters can be explored with the `-h` option.

-Example for a never ending search (appends solutions to a file `found_solutions.txt` and publishes them to https://keyboard-layout-optimizer.herokuapp.com):
+Example for a never ending search (appends solutions to a file `found_solutions.txt` and publishes them to https://keyboard-layout-optimizer.herokuapp.com - soon offline):

 ``` sh
 RUST_LOG=INFO ./target/release/optimize_genetic --run-forever --append-solutions-to "found_solutions.txt" --publish-as "<your name>"